North Carolina Hospital Discharge Data

 NC Hospital Outpatient & Ambulatory Surgery Discharge Data

-- FY 1997-2016: data from Truven Health Analytics (beginning 2012 this data includes expanded collection of all hospital outpatient procedures)
+- FY 1997-2020: data from State data processor (beginning 2012 this data includes expanded collection of all hospital outpatient procedures)

 NC Emergency Room Discharge Data